wikimediabrasil/wikiscore/README.md

 3. Visit 127.0.0.1:8000/admin/ and navigate to the "Groups" section.

-3. Create a new group and add yourself to the group as a "Manager".
+3. Create a new group (affiliate, usergroup, unnoficial group, etc) and add yourself to the group as a "Manager".

 ## Setting up a Cronjob